 operations)This structure allows us to efficiently add elements to the rear and remove them from the front, following the FIFO principle.
 Both these operations take constant time making the queue efficient for managing data:

-# Definition of a singly linked list
+# Definition of a singly linked list node

 class ListNode: